javierbyte/clashjs/README.md

 		environment: <game environment>
 	}

+### Architecture.

 We can divide the problem in 3 big steps.

-* AI Runner.
-This will take all the user provided functions and the current game state.
+* ''AI Runner''.
+This will take all the user provided functions and the current game state, and execute every function.
+	* This will take care of catch errors on the functions, and stop non-responding functions to hang the window.
+* ''Game Core''.
+This will take the responses that the AI Runners sends, and apply the game logic on them.
+	* Kill killed players.
+	* Move and turn players.
+	* Collect and count coins.
+	* Generate new coins if necessary.
+* ''Render''.
+This will take the game state and render it nicely.

 ![](assets/game-blackbox.png)
 <!---
 sequenceDiagram
 AI Runner->> Game Core: Array of objects
 Note left of Game Core: The AI runners sends <br/> the results of <br/>executing the code <br/> of every player<br/>on the current game<br/>state.
-Game Core->> Render: Render state
+Game Core->> Render: Game state
 Note left of Render: The core applies the<br/>results to the game,<br/>computes the new<br/>state, and sends<br/>it to the render.
 Note left of Game Core: The Core sends the<br/>new game state to<br/>the AI runner<br/>to execute all<br/>functions again.
 Game Core->>AI Runner: Game State